Behavioral Remarketing

 Performance

-Retargeting frameworks consistently show improved efficiency over cold acquisition when audiences are segmented properly and converters are excluded.[2]
+Retargeting frameworks show improved efficiency over cold acquisition when audiences are segmented properly and converters are excluded.[2]

 Best use